ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## clickhouse-local

-`clickhouse-local` has optional parameter `-S/--structure` with the structure of input data.
+`clickhouse-local` has an optional parameter `-S/--structure` with the structure of input data.
 If this parameter is not specified or set to `auto`, the structure will be inferred from the data.

 **Example:**